Urkkinen/MansikkaMC/README.md

 # MansikkaMC Official Website
 > ## What is this website for?
-> This website is for my personal website.
+> This website is for my Minecraft server.
 > ## Can I use this?
 > No. You can look how this works and download it to your computer and start a live server, but you are not allowed to edit anything!
 > ## What if I brake the License?